aswdev/simple-sorting-searching-algorithms/README.md

 # simple-sorting-searching-algorithms
 One of my first projects in C++ on IT studies 1st year.
-Simple program that can help you understand and test very popular searching and sorting algorithms.
+Simple programs that can help you understand and test very popular searching and sorting algorithms.